Lupovis/Prowl-API/README.md

 - getIpReputation(ipAddress)

-  This method will give you ip reputation information for valid ip address or undefiend for invalid ip address and invalid configuration
+  This method will give you the reputation information for a valid IP address.